MicrosoftDocs/dynamics-365-project-operations/articles/resource-management/bulk-reconciliation-dev.md

 ms.reviewer: johnmichalak
 ---

-# Reconcile Projects with Bulk Reconciliation
+# Reconcile projects with Bulk Reconciliation

 _**Applies To:** Project Operations for resource/non-stocked based scenarios, Lite deployment - deal to proforma invoicing_

-Dynamics 365 Project Operations supports the ability for the reconciliation of bookings to assignments for bookable resources on a project.
-Customers can use this functionality to fix alignment between bookings and assignments.
+Microsoft Dynamics 365 Project Operations supports the ability for the reconciliation of bookings to assignments for bookable resources on a project.
+Use this functionality to fix alignment between bookings and assignments.
-**Resource reconciliation** is the process of aligning bookings with assignments when there's a difference between the resource’s total booking hours and a rollup of their task assignments, for a specific project in each period.
+**Resource reconciliation** is the process of aligning bookings with assignments when there's a difference between the resource’s total booking hours and a rollup of their task assignments for a specific project in each period.

-There are many potential reasons why bookings and assignments may become out of alignment such as:
+The following list shows some of the potential reasons why bookings and assignments may become out of alignment.

 - A project is delayed, moving the assignments and thus the contours.
-- A project is paused/moved, moving the assignments, resulting in excess bookings and bookings shortages for more delay.
+- A project is paused or moved, moving the assignments, resulting in excess bookings and bookings shortages for more delay.
 - A resource's calendar was modified, modifying the contours.
 - A project's calendar was modified.
 - A resource was assigned one or multiple tasks, but hasn't been booked.
 - A resource was assigned, and booked, but a new resource is assigned.

-Currently, the [Resource reconciliation](./resource-reconciliation-overview.md) functionality in Microsoft Dynamics 365 Project Operations allows limited reconciliation.
+Currently, the [Resource reconciliation](resource-reconciliation-overview.md) functionality in Project Operations allows limited reconciliation.
 Customers should use the Bulk Reconciliation Custom Action to efficiently reconcile bookings for entire projects at a time.

-## Key Concepts
+## Key concepts

 - **Assignments**: Assignments are part of project planning and tracking process and allow Project Managers to commit or assign resources to project tasks in the project schedule.
 - **Bookings**: Bookings are the hard or soft allocation of the resources to a project.
 Depending on the booking method used, bookings typically consume a bookable resource’s capacity.
 - **Contours**: Contours represent the distribution of the assignment hours per day.

-## Bulk Reconciliation Custom Action
+## Bulk Reconciliation custom action

 ### Name
 msdyn_ResourceReconciliation

-### Input Parameters
+### Input parameters
 There are four input parameters.
 All parameters must be defined and non-null.
 - Target – The entity reference of the project to reconcile.
 - msdyn_Start – The start date to start reconciling from.